blankoworld/makefly-devtools/doc/DEV.README.md

 Each theme have its own directory.
 So for *default* theme, a **default** directory is created in which you can see some files:

-  * .xhtml files to describe the content of the weblog
+  * .tmpl files to describe the content of the weblog
   * a **style** directory in which you can see all CSS files for a defined theme
   * a **config.mk** in which you have some details about the theme:
     * CSS\_NAME: Name that will appear on the weblog with `${CSS_NAME}`